hastec-fr/apash/doc/bash/fr/hastec/apash/commons-lang/ArrayUtils/concat.md

   # Apash
 </div>

-# ArrayUtils.getLastIndex
+# ArrayUtils.concat

-Return the last index of the given array.
+Concatenate multiple arrays

 ## Overview

-Empty string is returned if the array is empty.
+The output array can be one of the input array (modified at the end).

 ### Since:
 0.2.0